rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

 * **Primary Backend Consideration**:
   * **Monolithic Architecture**: A single, unified codebase and application.
 Simpler to develop, test, and deploy initially.
 A good starting point for MVPs and smaller applications.
-  * **Microservices Architecture**: Structures an application as a collection of small, independently deployable services.
+  * **Microservices Architecture**: Structures an-application as a collection of small, independently deployable services.
 Excellent for complex systems requiring high scalability and team autonomy, but introduces operational overhead.
 * **Other Relevant Patterns**:
   * **Event-Driven Architecture (EDA)**: Components communicate asynchronously via events.
 This pattern enables highly scalable, decoupled systems that are resilient to failures.
 Ideal for applications that need to react to real-time changes.
   * **Layered (N-tier) Architecture**: Separates components into horizontal layers (e.g., Presentation, Business, Persistence, Database).
 It's a traditional, well-understood pattern good for many applications.